trufactor/routes-intro/README.md

 # routes-intro
-A walk through several routes applications to show techniques helpful to working with TruFactor routes data sets.
+A walk through of several routes applications to show techniques helpful to working with TruFactor routes data sets.